mjs227/cfgzip/README.md

-# cfgzip
+# CFGzip

-**Token-vocabulary compression for fast, lossless constrained LLM decoding.**
+**Lossless token vocabulary compression for fast CFG-constrained decoding.**

-cfgzip groups a model's tokens into *equivalence classes* that are interchangeable with respect to a context-free grammar, so the grammar engine masks over a handful of class representatives (typically ~10–100) instead of the full 100k–200k-token vocabulary.
-The per-step output is then expanded back to the token level — with no change to what the model is allowed to generate.

-- **>20× less constrained-decoding overhead** (up to ~2 orders of magnitude).
-- **Up to ~10× faster** end-to-end vs. SoTA XGrammar2.
-- **Lossless** — byte-identical to the unmodified grammar engine.

-> The first two are *different* metrics: overhead reduction (how much cheaper the
-> masking step is) is not the same as absolute end-to-end speedup.
-Both figures
-> are from the paper; see [Citation](#citation).
+CFGzip is an offline pre-computation technique that pairs with a constrained decoding engine (e.g. XGrammar2), to massively speed up the engine's inference compute time: generation with CFGzip+XGrammar2 is **up to 7.5x faster** than the SoTA XGrammar2 alone.
+CFGzip compression is also **lossless**: outputs are byte-identical to the unmodified grammar engine.

+## How it works:

+Within a given context-free grammar (CFG), many tokens are **interchangeable**: at any point where one is valid, so are the others, and vice versa.
+During the pre-compute phase, CFGzip detects these tokens and compresses them into a single *equivalence class*, keeping one representative per class.
+These equivalence classes are then cached — in memory or on disk (via `EquivalenceClassData.save()`) — to be used during generation.

+At inference time, the grammar engine produces an allowed/disallowed mask over just the class representatives: this shrinks the per-step search space from 100-200k tokens to (typically) 1-3k equivalence class representatives.
+A `MaskTranslator` losslessly decompresses that class-level mask back to the full token vocabulary at each generation step.

+See [our paper](#citation) for a description of the compression algorithm and correctness proofs.

 ## When to use it

-cfgzip shines on **static, large, complex grammars** that you reuse across many requests — code generation, fixed schemas, structured DSLs.
-The class computation is an **offline** step (seconds to a few minutes per grammar, cached to disk), so it pays off when one grammar serves many generations.
-It is **not** intended for dynamic, per-request schemas where you'd pay the precompute cost every time.
+CFGzip is intended for **static, large, complex grammars** that are reused across multiple requests: code generation, fixed schemas, structured DSLs.
+The offline compression step can take a few minutes, so it typically only pays off when one grammar serves many generations.
+CFGzip is **not** intended for dynamic, per-request schemas where you'd have to pay the precompute cost every time.

 ## Install